POPULATION

 Mobile phone access: The World Bank: World Development Indicators: World Bank Group • World Telecommunication/ICT Indicators Database, ITU (ITU)

 Employees are entitled to paid annual leave of 2.2 days per month unless more favorable terms are provided in collective agreements.
-Workers under 21 years of age are entitled to 2 additional days of leave per year.
+Employees under 21 years of age are entitled to 2 additional days of leave per year per child in their care.
 The right to take leave begins after 1 year of continuous service and increases as follows depending on the seniority:

 Annual leave must be taken within 12 months.
 The order and start date of leave are fixed by the employer, considering the business's needs and the employee's wishes.
 Each employee must be informed at least 15 days in advance of the leave dates.
 Annual leave can be split, provided that at least 1 portion of the leave is 14 days long.